Hull Property Group: History

 The company was founded in 1977 as Hull Properties, renamed Hull/Storey in 1993, and became Hull Storey Gibson in 2008.

 Among its acquisitions are Regency Square Mall in Florence, Alabama, in 2002, and Victoria Mall in Victoria, Texas in 2003.

 In 2007, Hull Storey offered eleven of its properties for sale.
 These malls were located in Alabama, Georgia, North Carolina, South Carolina, and Tennessee.
 The malls were to have been sold to Hendon Properties, but the deal failed in early 2008.

 Hull Storey Gibson also bought Macon Mall of Macon, Georgia in 2010 and began renovations on it.
 Danville Mall, formerly Piedmont Mall, was bought in 2013.

 In September 2014, the company was restructured with the mall retail arm being renamed Hull Property Group.

 In January 2017, Hull Property Group purchased the Hudson Valley Mall in the upper Hudson Valley region of New York state.

 In January 2020, Hull Property Group purchased The Mall at Whitney Field, in Leominster, Massachusetts.

 In May 2021, Hull Property Group announced that it will purchase the Charleston Town Center Mall in Charleston, West Virginia.

+On October 27, 2025, Hull Property Group announced that it had acquired the Dayton Mall in suburban Dayton, Ohio, out of Washington Prime Group's Chapter 11 bankruptcy receivership.